r4ds/mastering_shiny_book_solutions/docs/action-graphics.md

 :::solution
 #### Solution {-}

 Let us use the plot's width and height to estimate the scale limits for our plot.

 To verify that the recommended limits are correct, click around the plot and watch how the distance scale changes on the legend.
 These values should oscillate between the recommended limits.

+Resize the browser's window to change the width and height reactives.

 ```r